UladzimirTreihis/space-invaders/readme.md

-    python -m venv .venv            (it will create you a virtual environment) source .venv/bin/activate       (it will activate your virtual environment) pip install -r requirements.txt (it will install necessary packages)
+    python -m venv .venv            (it will create you a virtual environment) source .venv/bin/activate       (it will activate your virtual environment) pip install -r requirements.txt (it will install necessary packages) python game.py                  (it will run the game) python -m pytest                (it will run the tests) python -m pytest --cov          (it will run the tests and show the test coverage)

 + Extract the file and run the game by following any of the following mentioned methods in [Running](##Running) section